Beth Chapman Reveals Sweet Valentine’s Gift She Received From Husband Dog The Bounty Hunter

 Beth Chapman took to social media this week to reveal the sweet and gorgeous Valentine’s Day gift that she received from her husband, Duane “Dog the Bounty Hunter” Chapman.

 According to Pop Culture, Beth Chapman posted a photo of her Valentine’s Day gift from Dog The Bounty Hunter via her Instagram account on Thursday.
-Beth showed off her gorgeous bouquet of fire and ice roses and stargazer lilies that where given to her by her longtime love.
+Beth showed off her gorgeous bouquet of fire and ice roses and stargazer lilies that were given to her by her longtime love.

 Beth revealed in the caption of the photo that Dog “never disappoints” when it comes to picking out something special for her, and it seems that his gift may have put a smile on his wife’s face during a very difficult time in their lives.